Package 'nonprobsvy'

 strata

-an optional vector specifying strata - not yet supported.
+an optional vector specifying strata (not yet supported, for further development)

-an optional vector of prior weights to be used in the fitting process.
-Should be NULL or a numeric vector.
-It is assumed that this vector contains frequency or analytic weights.
+an optional positive, finite numeric vector of prior weights to be used in the fitting process.
+It is assumed that this vector contains frequency or analytic weights (i.e. rows of the data argument are repeated according to the values of the case_weights argument), not probability/design weights.

 na_action

-a function which indicates what should happen when the data contain NAs - not yet supported.
+a function which indicates what should happen when the data contain NAs (default na.omit and it is the only method currently supported)

 control_selection

-a list indicating parameters to be used when fitting the selection model for propensity scores.
+a list (default control_sel() result) indicating parameters to be used when fitting the selection model for propensity scores.
+To change the parameters one should use the control_sel() function

 control_outcome

-a list indicating parameters to be used when fitting the model for the outcome variable.
+a list (default control_out() result) indicating parameters to be used when fitting the model for the outcome variable.
+To change the parameters one should use the control_out() function

 control_inference

-a list indicating parameters to be used for inference based on probability and non-probability samples, contains parameters such as the estimation method or the variance method.
+a list (default control_inf() result) indicating parameters to be used for inference based on probability and non-probability samples.
+To change the parameters one should use the control_inf() function

 start_selection